maxonthegit/PPspliT/README.md

 instead of a whole shape.
 In general, all those effects whose rendering requires separation of the text frame from its parent shape are unlikely to be supported.
-9. ~~Text effects applied to paragraphs containing a mixture of standard text and equations in the new native PowerPoint 2013 format (i.e., not Equation Editor objects).~~
-10. ~~Accurate alignment of shapes in a group.
-This is hardly obtainable, as it depends on PowerPoint's copy&paste behavior.
-In the affected cases the same issue can be experienced with a manual copy&paste operation.~~
-11. Rasterized shape scaling.
+9. Rasterized shape scaling.
 Indeed, PowerPoint applies effects to rasterized versions of the shapes, thus proportionally scaling all their elements (e.g., shape borders).
 Instead, PPspliT resizes the native shape, thus preserving its components (e.g., border thickness).
 The result is better because there is no